Nuclear Engineering Technology

 |Hispanic or Latino||2|

-Students from other countries are interested in Nuclear Engineering Tech, too.
-About 10.7% of those with this major are international students.
+Nuclear Engineering Tech appeals to people across the globe.
+About 6.7% of those with this major are international students.

 How Much Do Nuclear Engineering Technology Majors Make?